tuosuniversity/Vellum/Output/EN/4_Perception in Practice/49_Non-Local_Consciousness_and_Attention.md

 ## Article 2

-### SEO-Optimized Title: Beyond the Brain: The Historical Shift Towards Non-Local Consciousness and Human Potential
+### Beyond the Brain: The Historical Shift Towards Non-Local Consciousness and Human Potential

 **Article Body:**